 Nobody really uses the word "datum."
 Instead people say "data point" to represent a single unit of data.

-So yes – when developers and data scientists say: "the data suggest these two phenomena are correlated" instead of "suggests" – they are in-fact using the word "data" correct.
+So yes – when developers and data scientists say: "the data suggest these two phenomena are correlated" instead of "suggests" – they are indeed using the correct subject-verb agreement for the word "data".

 This is not a matter of being cheeky.
 There is a single objective reality we all live in.
 And in that reality, the word "data" is plural.